-Fly540 Ghana is set to be Fly540's third African hub and its first in West Africa.
-Once established, Fly540 Ghana will serve Senegal and Equatorial Guinea from its Accra International Airport base.
-Fly540 is currently working with the Ghana Civil Aviation Authority to convert its Air Service Licence (ASL) to an Airport Operators Certificate (AOC).
+Fly540 Ghana is Kenyan LCC, Fly540's third African hub and its first in West Africa.
+Fly540 Ghana serves destinations in Senegal and Equatorial Guinea from its Accra International Airport base.
+Fly540 is currently working with the Ghana Civil Aviation Authority to convert its Air Service Licence (ASL) into an Air Operators Certificate (AOC).
+In May-2014, Fly540 announced it was temporarily suspending operations in Ghana, pending the restructure of the business.

 Location of Fly540 Ghana main hub (Accra Kotoka Airport)